iipeace/guider/README.md

     - show and report resource usage of processes to specific clients that asked it
         # ./guider.py top -x 5555

-    - handle report data from server
+    - handle report data from the server
         # ./guider.py top -x 5555 -X

-    - show resource usage of processes and set condition file path for report
+    - show resource usage of processes and set condition file path for the report
         # ./guider.py top -I guider.json

 [ file mode examples ]